 When the subject or project is understood well, you will be able to pinpoint the exact place where there might be a bottleneck or choke points.

-It is essential to take into consideration the possible choke points, set and change priorities and deadlines accordingly.
+It is essential to take into consideration the possible choke points, and set and change priorities and deadlines accordingly.

 8. Distinguish Between Urgent and Important Tasks